 Whether you are seeking a personal best, wanting to run with less risk of injury or simply want to enjoy your running more the Art of Running has something to offer you.
-Through the principles of the Alexander Technique to running you will learn to explore how you run and ways to improve your running so that it is less effortful, more efficient and more fun.
+By applying the principles of the Alexander Technique to running you will learn to explore how you run and ways to improve your running so that it is less effortful, more efficient and more fun.

 I suggest starting with a course of three lessons:

-- The first lesson will include a brief warm up and run (which I will video record).
+- the first lesson will include a brief warm up and run (which I will video record).
 We will then analyse the video together and I will give you a theoretical and practical introduction to some of the principles of the Technique;

 - the second lesson will involve more running, incorporating different elements, warm up exercises, drills, addressing any aspects identified in the initial video.
 Between lessons 2 and 3 you should have a chance to practice and incorporate what you have learned to your running; and